-All freshmen are required to take the Mathematics Placement Test.
-Those transfer students who must take introductory mathematics or statistics courses to meet University or program requirements are required to take the placement test.
+All students entering MSU are required to take the un-proctored Mathematics Placement Service (MPS) examination online, before attending AOP with the following exceptions: students who will take a mathematics course at MSU and have either an ACT Math sub-score of at least 28 or an SAT Math sub-score of at least 640; students with credit for MTH 103 and also credit for either MTH 112, 114, 124, 132, 152H or 201, or STT 200 or 201; students with credits for MTH 110 or 116.
+Those transfer students who must take introductory mathematics or statistics courses to meet university or program requirements are required to take the placement test.
 Students who are transferring specific college course credit should enroll in the next level course, as appropriate to their program.

-Students are urged to take the test via the Web before Academic Orientation preferably before May 8th.
-The test can be accessed through www.mth.msu.edu.
-However, a student who wishes to complete the University mathematics requirement by waiver must complete the test in a proctored setting at Orientation or one of the MSU Testing Centers to be eligible for the waiver.
+Students are urged to take the test via the web before their Academic Orientation Program, preferably by mid-May.
+The test can be accessed through www.math.msu.edu/mps.
+However, a student who wishes to complete the university mathematics requirement by waiver must complete the test in a proctored setting at an Academic Orientation Program or one of the Michigan State University Testing Centers to be eligible for the waiver.